You are here

 About Wegovy - the new brand of semaglutide

-While Ozempic and Wegovy contain the same active ingredient, semaglutide, they have different approved indications and uses, as well as different dosages and devices.
-As such, Ozempic and Wegovy are not interchangeable.
+While Wegovy and Ozempic contain the same active ingredient, the approved indications (circumstances for use) are different.
+They also have different dosages and delivery devices.
+As such, Wegovy and Ozempic are not interchangeable.

 Why doctors can't prescribe semaglutide on the PBS for weight loss

-For a medicine to get a Pharmaceutical Benefits Scheme (PBS) listing for a particular use - known as an ‘indication’ - such as for managing obesity, the pharmaceutical company that produces it must first apply to have the indication added to the medicine’s Product Information.
+For a medicine to get a Pharmaceutical Benefits Scheme (PBS) listing for a particular use - known as an ‘indication’ - such as for managing obesity, the pharmaceutical company that produces it must first apply to have the indication added to the medicine’s Product Information (PI).

 The company then must apply for a PBS listing for that indication.
 The Government relies on the advice of the Pharmaceutical Benefits Advisory Committee (PBAC), an independent expert advisory body, to assess the application.
 By law, the Government: